Over four hours of in-depth wisdom on the exorcist, destroyer, and liberator archetypes.

 - Ways to differentiate the purifiers

-- Walking each archetype through the three columns
+- Walking each archetype through four stages of growth

 - Prayers for each archetype